-Are you considering the idea of getting a website for your business?
+Are you thinking about getting a website for your business?

-Then this guide to website planning is for you.
+Then this detailed guide to planning your website is for you.

-Note: This is Part 3 of the article where we take you through the process of planning your new website or blog.
+Note: This section continues from the previous article where we take you through the process of planning your website or blog.

-- For Part 1, go here: Planning Your Website – What You Need To Know First – Part 1
+- For Part 1 of the article, go here: How To Plan Your Website – What To Do And What Not To Do – Part 1

-- For Part 2, go here: Understanding The Website Planning Process – Part 2
+- For Part 2, go here: A Basic Guide To Website Planning – Part 2

-Up to this point, we have covered the following areas of the website planning process:
+In Part One of this article, we’ve covered the following areas of the website planning process:

-- Step 3 – Managing Your Site’s Technology
+- Step 3 – Manage Your Site’s Technology

-You’re almost there with your initial website planning work.
-In this phase of the planning process, we are going to set up an initial blogging schedule, establish what kinds of content you will create for your website, and decide who will do what on your site.
+You’re almost done with the initial website planning work.
+In this phase of the planning process, we are going to set up an initial publishing schedule for your content, define what types of content you will create for your website or blog, and decide who will do what on your site.

 Step 8 – Creating Your Blogging Or Content Publishing Schedule

-You need to publish content regularly for your digital presence to grow.
+You need to be publishing content regularly for your business to grow online.
 A content publishing system is the most productive and effective way to plan, schedule, and track your content creation and publishing process.

-Although this step may not seem to be connected to getting your web site built, by creating your content publishing schedule and then thinking about what types of content you need and who will manage your content production and publishing areas (see Steps 9 and 10 below) will help you understand what kind of additional services and resources you will need as soon as your site has been built.
+Although this step may not seem to be directly related to getting your web site built, as you go through the process of creating your content publishing schedule and then thinking about what types of content you will need and who will be responsible for managing the content production and publishing areas (see Steps 9 and 10 below) will help you understand what kind of additional services and resources you will need to have in place once your website has been created.

 Tip #1 – Be Consistent

-Adding new content on your site consistently is important for building an online readership and for improving your site’s search engine rankings and results.
+Publishing new content on your site consistently is essential for building an online readership and for improving your website’s search engine rankings and results.

-This is the step where you actively market and promote your business with content, and so it’s essential that you develop a habit of publishing content on your website or blog consistently.
+This is the step where you actively market and promote your business using content, and so it’s crucial that you create a habit of publishing content on your site consistently.

 Start by making a commitment to publish a new post each week or fortnight to your website.
-Decide on a specific weekday and the time of day that you will sit down to write your posts.
-Allow 1-2 hours to create and publish (or schedule for publishing) each post.
+Decide on a specific weekday and the time of day that you will sit down to create your articles.
+Allow 1-2 hours to create and publish (or schedule for publishing) each content item.

-Now, commit to turning this into a regular habit.
-Monitor your commitment and if required, adjust your publishing schedule accordingly.
+Now, commit to making this into a regular habit.
+Keep monitoring your commitment and if you need to, fine-tune your publishing schedule accordingly.

-Remind yourself when you sit down to write your content that you are you are working on growing your business, instead of just simply working in it.
+Remind yourself when you sit down to plan or write your content that you are you are working on growing your business, instead of just simply working in it.

 Tip #2: Content Scheduling Tools

-If you plan to publish content on your website regularly (and you should!), it helps to keep your workflow organized.
+If you are going to publish content consistently (and you should!), having content scheduling tools can help keep your workflow organized.

-You can use simple spreadsheet-based Editorial Templates to help schedule and track the content planning, or use a WordPress plugin.
+You can use simple spreadsheet-based Editorial Templates to help you schedule and track the content planning and publishing process, or use a WordPress plugin.

 Spreadsheet-Based Editorial Templates

-You can keep things simple and schedule your content creation using a spreadsheet program …
+You can easily create a simple editorial content template to help you schedule your content creation using any spreadsheet program …

-Use the spreadsheet to plan your content creation and publishing schedule.
-For example, you can add the following columns to your spreadsheet:
+Use this spreadsheet to plan your content creation and publishing schedule.
+For example, in the spreadsheet, you can add the following columns:

 - Date: Type in the date you plan to publish your content.
-Tip: You can use color-coding to indicate when content has been published.
-You can also add another column to record 1) the date your content needs to be created by, and 2) the date your content is scheduled to publish on your site or blog.
+Tip: You can use color-coding to indicate when the content has been published.
+Additionally, you can add another column to record 1) the date your content needs to be written by, and 2) the date your content is scheduled to publish on your site.

-- Author: Who will write or create the content.
+- Author: Who will write or create your content.
 (See Step 10 below)

 - Category: If you are publishing content to your blog, record the blog post category you will publish this item under.

-- CTA: What is this specific item of content designed to sell or promote?
+- CTA: What is this particular item of content designed to sell or promote?
 Record your offer or call-to-action here.

-- Headline: Enter your article or blog post headline, content item title, etc.
+- Headline: Enter your blog post headline, article title, etc.

 - Description: Enter a brief description or purpose of the content in this column.